 Riders wishing to traverse the Emerald Outback trails may do so year-round.
 There are two trail heads with parking for the Emerald Outback, and there is no charge to ride the trails.

-The ski resort's downhill trails are open Friday through Sunday from June 6 to October 19.
+The ski resort's downhill trails are open Friday-Sunday from June 6 to October 19 (closed the weekend of Oct.
+4-5).
 Those trails are served, for a fee, by the resort's chairlift.
 Riders can also purchase a lift pass and use it for access to the Emerald Outback.

 Four-Legged Friends Love Beech Mountain